 - Evidence: Refers to information about the origin of the code, such as a URL or a Zone.
 Such information is either in the assembly or provided by the host in which the assembly is executed.

 - Permissions: Objects that grant code access to resource and authority to perform tasks.

 - Principals: Object that represent both the identity and roles of a user.
-Evry thread or process is associated with a principal.
+Every thread or process is associated with a principal.
 By using role-based security.
 Permission can be granted and denied according to the identity or the roles of the principal.